LEAO [NOA RECORDS]

 Larsen: Right now, just us three.

-Larsen: It’s that colour red, the colour of blood and also means to find the humour in dark things
+Larsen: It’s that colour red, the crimson colour of blood.
+It also means to find the humour in the dark things.

-Larsen: There’s also the Schofield Strange stuff and original material too
+Larsen: There’s also the Schofield Strangelove stuff and original material too

 Keegan: So it’s going to be the classic NZ thing where everyone plays on each others stuff.